Most of us left school knowing more about Pythagoras than payslips - and we are still living with the consequences.

 For organisations like Money Ready that have been pushing for earlier intervention, the announcement marks a shift that many felt should have come years ago.

-Leon is encouraged by the direction of travel, but he is also clear that adding a topic to the curriculum does not guarantee meaningful learning.
+The direction of travel is encouraging, but adding a topic to the curriculum does not guarantee meaningful learning on its own.

 Scotland, Wales, and Northern Ireland already include financial education, yet outcomes remain uneven.